Transform cities with sustainable mobility innovations

 Test Engineer

-With your Master's degree in New Mobility and Modern Drive Concepts, as a test engineer, you will take on the planning, coordination and implementation of automated and manual component tests, the implementation of system tests, error simulations and analysis on test vehicles including approval recommendations, the coordination with the responsible developers and of all entities involved in the test process as well as ensuring the function and maintenance of the test benches.
-In addition, you would document the results, report and evaluate malfunctions and analyse errors.
+With your Master's degree in New Mobility and Modern Drive Concepts, as a test engineer, you will take on the planning, coordination and implementation of automated and manual component tests, the implementation of system tests, error simulations and analyses on test vehicles including approval recommendations, coordination with the responsible developers and coordination of all entities involved in the test process as well as ensuring the function and maintenance of the test benches.
+In addition, they document the results, report and evaluate malfunctions and analyse the errors.

 -